'Ace Summer Sunset' Dahlia (Dinnerplate)

 Key Planting Tips

-Dahlias love soil that is close to neutral and do ok in slightly acidic or slightly alkaline.
 You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
-You can fertilize every 4 weeks to help achieve large blossoms.
+You can fertilize every 4 weeks to help achieve larger blossoms.

-Don’t water until the Dahlia sprouts.
+For 90% of us, don’t water until your Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.
-You will see sprouts in 7-10 days.

-'Florex Gold' Calla Lillies are lovely in a border garden, by your mailbox, in your cutting garden, or just in a pot to enjoy.
-The bright yellow calla lilly blossoms are wonderful additions to your garden.
+‘Anneke’ Calla Lilies are lovely in a border garden, by your mailbox, in your cutting garden, or just in a pot to enjoy.
+The purple calla lily blossoms are wonderful additions to your garden.
 We always enjoy thinking of them as nature's teacups and enjoy these summer flowers.

-Calla Lily's produce numerous blossoms atop wonderful lush foliage.
-Calla Lillies are hardy to USDA Zones 9-11 only and will be need to be lifted or protected in other climates.
+Calla Lilies produce numerous blossoms atop wonderful lush foliage.
+Calla Lilies are hardy to USDA Zones 9-11 only and will be need to be lifted or protected in other climates.

 Characteristics